newjersey/navigator.business.nj.gov/content/src/fundings/brownfield-impact-fund.md

   - All
 sector:
   - Waste Management
+openDate: ""
+dueDate: ""
 ---

-The Brownfields Impact Fund is a pilot program, funded by the federal Environmental Protection Agency's Revolving Loan Fund grant, that will provide $800,000 in funding for loans to private developers and loans and/or sub-grants to public sector and non-profits to carry out cleanups at brownfield sites.
+This is a pilot program, funded by the federal Environmental Protection Agency's Revolving Loan Fund (USEPA RLF) grant that will provide $800,000 in funding for loans to private developers and loans and/or sub-grants to public sector and non-profits to carry out cleanups at brownfield sites.

+---
+### Eligibility

+* Funds must be allocated to environmental cleanup (not assessment or investigation)

+>**Benefits**
-**Benefits:** Addresses funding gaps to make the remediation phase of the project financially viable for remedial actions and other eligible activities.
+>* Addresses funding gaps to make the remediation phase of a project financially viable for remedial actions and other eligible activities

-**Eligibility:** This funding is for environmental cleanup (not assessment or investigation).